-Fujifilm X-T20 versus Nikon D7500
+Fujifilm X-T20 vs Nikon D7500

 The Fujifilm X-T20 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in January 2017 and April 2017.
 The X-T20 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably larger (44 percent) than the Fujifilm X-T20.
 Moreover, the D7500 is substantially heavier (88 percent) than the X-T20.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-T20) and the Nikon Lens Catalog (D7500).
 Mirrorless cameras, such as the Fujifilm X-T20, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.